audrywolters/weekend-spike/README.md

-Practice App for Prime Solo Project
+## Write a Challenging Part of Solo Project
-Create and move a component on button click
+- Create a new React component on button click.
+- New components appear at the bottom of components and push them upward.